 Mapping the iron triangle to agile

-If you're a team that practices waterfall development or new to agile development, the important thing to remember is the difference between what is fixed and what is estimated.
+If your team practices waterfall project management or are new to agile development, the important thing to remember is the difference between what is fixed and what is estimated.
 Unlike waterfall development, agile projects have a fixed schedule and resources while the scope varies.
-While the scope of a project might change in agile development, teams commit to fixed iterations of work: sprints if you're using a scrum framework, WIP limits if you're using a kanban framework.
+While the scope of a project might change in agile development, teams commit to fixed iterations of work: sprints if you're using a scrum framework and WIP limits if you're using a kanban framework.
 It's also a best practice to keep teams fixed throughout the development process.
 By keeping teams consistent on a product or project, they become more efficient through developed trust and continuity.

 The idea of scope is the same in agile development: what software to build and deliver.
 However, agile focuses on high-level requirements rather than trying to come with deep and detailed requirements upfront.
 The scope of a project gets regularly managed and groomed (prioritized) by the product manager in a tool like Jira Software.
 The product manager decides which work should be accomplished in the next sprint based on agile qualitative and quantitative feedback from various channels (market conditions, customer feedback, competitions, etc..).
 And because resources and time are fixed, it's easier for development teams to react to market changes and to deliver value to customers faster.
 This transparency of constraints keeps teams honest about a consistent and fast release cadence, which is a key tenant of agile development; and by looking at projects through the lens of the iron triangle teams are able to adapt without abandoning a plan.